percona/percona-xtradb-cluster/doc/source/wsrep-provider-index.rst

    :dyn: No
    :default: 2

 This variable is used to choose the checksum algorithm for network packets.
-Available options are:
+The following values are available:

  * ``0`` - disable checksum
  * ``1`` - plain ``CRC32`` (used in Galera 2.x)